nuxt-community/auth-module/docs/guide/middleware.md

 }
 ```

-In case of global usage, You can set `auth` option to `false` in a specific component and the middleware will ignore that route.
+In case of global usage, You can set `auth` option to `false` in a specific component and the middleware will ignore that route and will not redirect to any other route.
+This also applies to `redirect.login` route.

 ```js
 export default {